Teukolsky

 Further examples

-In addition to citing the Black Hole Perturbation Toolkit as suggested on the front page we also recommend citing the version of the specific package version you use via the citation information on the package’s Zenodo page.
+In addition to acknowledging the Black Hole Perturbation Toolkit as suggested on the front page we also recommend citing the specific package version you use via the citation information on the package’s Zenodo page linked from the above DOI.

 Authors and contributors